How Tech Can Make America Whole Again

 But let’s not wait for our leaders to make ideas happen.
 Being the innovators we are, how can we help make America whole again?

-Linda McNair is the Director of Impact Strategy at Impact Collaborative, a multidisciplinary social innovation firm.
+Linda McNair is a Partner at Impact Collaborative, a multidisciplinary social innovation firm.
 Linda has spent over two decades developing and leading CSR, marketing, and communications strategies for a range of non-profits, start-ups, and Fortune 500 companies, such as Adobe, Cisco, IBM, and Oracle.